Submitting a project idea | Natural Hazards Research Australia

 Making a submission

-The current round of research investment is now closed.
+The next round of research investment opens in January 2025.

 Projects are submitted initially as a concept before a fully developed project brief is prepared, using the Centre's project concept form.
 This allows the Centre to work collaboratively with the stakeholders to develop and agree on the final concept before a more detailed project brief is developed.